rfong/replacerator/README.md

 todo
 -----
-- enforce acyclic graph so it's impossible to define rules that cycle forever
 - some way to set precedence for rules which are substrings of each other
 - download font-awesome instead of importing from CDN plz